na-na-hi/renget/archive/ProdiAgy.md

 }
 ```

-##Usage instructions:
+##Experimenting instructions:
 We take what we learnt from rentry.co/dadaptguide with a couple differences:

 !!! warning AS WROTE IN DADAPT GUIDE BEFORE AND I REPEAT AGAIN NOW: FIRST AND FOREMOST.
 NO DUPLICATE DATASET.
 MANUAL AND LOGICAL CAPTIONING IF YOU WANT CAPTIONING AT ALL.
 DATASET WILL ALWAYS REMAIN IMPORTANT.
-- Toy with snr_gamma and noise_offset/adaptive_noise_scale only if you want to experiment and see what results you may like.
+- train_batch_size and gradient_accumulation_steps both can have a negative impact on training on datasets below 30 images ```if you're not using repetitions.``` therefore try 10 reps for 10 images, 5 reps for 20 images, 1 rep for 30 images and above.
+- Toy with noise_offset/adaptive_noise_scale/multires_noise_discount/multires_noise_iterations only.
 Unset the seed if you want variations.

 That is all, it is a massive upgrade from every single past method, not much else to do, it's that simple now.